MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-view-remittance-error-codes.md

 ---
 # View Remittance Error Codes
-For a remittance error, the error code from the bank and an explanation of the error will be shown for the payment in the **Waiting Journal** page.
+For a remittance error, the error code from the bank and an explanation of the error will be shown for the payment on the **Waiting Journal** page.

 ## To view error codes